xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/17/tortoise-hare.md

 5. Then, one of them will keep moving to finish the victory lap to find the period of the cycle.

-The key difference when we a cycle in the list is that at some point other than the beginning, the hare will be at the same spot as the tortoise ...
+The key difference when the list has a cycle is that at some point other than the beginning of the list, the hare will be at the same spot as the tortoise ...

 ## Proof of correctness